kikinovak/README/README.md

-# README
+# Moved to GitLab

-All repositories moved to https://gitlab.com/kikinovak.
+I have moved all my repositories from GitHub to GitLab.

+Check out all my projects here: https://gitlab.com/kikinovak